How this Came About

 A little bit of background might explain how this came about: I work for a leadership school on a military base with awesome instructors, so leadership stuff is all around us every day.
 It was one of our new instructors we had this party for.

-I won’t go into much detail about my colleagues stories, but I’m willing to share my experience with you.
+I won’t talk about my colleagues’ stories, which are theirs to tell, but I’m going to share my experience with you.
 I’m originally from a small town in Germany, and my adventure began when I got married to a soldier, my now husband.
 Leaving my home town to come to the States was exciting and new, however, I didn’t know anybody at our new duty station.
 To make things worse, since hubby was in the infantry, he was gone for training for months at a time.
 My family was an ocean away, and I didn’t know where to turn when things got tough.

-This was very hard for me, especially, since I had just given birth to my twin boys, and my daughter was going to kindergarten.
+This was a very difficult time for me, especially, since I had just given birth to my twin boys, and my daughter was going to kindergarten.
 That year, I did a lot of growing up and learned to ask and accept help from strangers.
 It was the only way to keep my sanity.

 I finally had made friends, which made our situation bearable.